 Buying car insurance makes good financial sense, but it is also required by Colorado law.
-Colorado Springs residents pay an average annual car insurance premium of $607 for minimum coverage and an annual $2,178 for full coverage, higher than state and national averages.
+According to Bankrate’s 2021 study of quoted annual premiums, Colorado Springs residents pay an average annual car insurance premium of $607 for minimum coverage and an annual $2,178 for full coverage, higher than state and national averages.
 More than 478,000 people live in Colorado Springs and, according to the El Paso County Clerk and Recorder, the city had nearly 370,000 registered vehicles in 2017.
+The year 2020 was named the deadliest for Colorado Springs in terms of traffic fatalities, with over 50 deaths, and this year could be even worse, with deaths already recorded.

 Finding the best cheap car insurance companies in Colorado Springs does not have to be difficult, especially if you know what to look for in an insurer.
 Bankrate has done much of the legwork for you.
 We have searched the market comparing insurer’s coverages, customer service practices, discounts, financial ratings and rates, to find the best car insurance for Colorado Springs drivers.